 Sam grimaced, then said with a voice full of an edge of finality, It is safe.
 There's not another soul around for miles, not in the middle of the night, and...

 And not a single person knows where we really are, Jack finished for her, in spite of his previous statement.
 Then he swung his arms out in a 'What next?' gesture Okay, I'm here, he said, Just as you asked.
 He crossed his arms on his chest.
-Now, out with it, Colonel, he demanded.
+Out with it, Colonel, he demanded.
 What's going on?

 Instead of answering him, Sam reached up and pushed the Tok'ra memory recall device into her own temple.
 She grimaced at the sharp sting of pain that she felt, but ignored the minor discomfort.
-Just watch, she instructed him, her voice still only raised loudly enough so that he could barely hear her.
+Just watch, she instructed him, her voice still only raised enough so that he could barely hear her.
 She held the small memory wand out to him.
 I trust you enough to shut off my memories when the one that I want you to see is at an end.

 That seems to be an awful lot of faith that you're putting into a man that you haven't shared ten words with in the last month that wasn't of the professional variety, he sarcastically noted with a tiny smirk in her direction.

 Sam just glared at him.
-Sir? simply asked again, with a second wave of the wand in his direction.
+Sir? she simply asked again, with a second wave of the wand in his direction.

 Jack took the wand from her.
 I promise, he told her, though he thought that it would have been extremely interesting to take a peek at some of her other memories while he had this unique opportunity.
 But with his luck, he would get to look at a memory of some technical thing that he just wouldn't understand, anyway.
 So being ultra careful, he tilted her chin with a gentle hand, and hovered the wand over the memory device embedded on her temple.
 Ready? he asked.